Frozen Desserts Industry - Statistics & Facts

 Statistics and facts on the frozen desserts industry in the U.S.

-Industry statistics show that ice cream and sherbets had combined sales of 5.5 billion U.S. dollars in 2012, making it the second largest frozen food category behind frozen entrées and dinners.
-With its latest annual sales growth of 3.5 percent, this subcategory has put a smile on both manufacturers’ and retailers’ faces.
-Especially private label brands outsell branded products in the ice cream aisle, holding a market share of about 22 percent - as shown in the brands ranking.
+Industry statistics show that ice cream and frozen novelties had combined sales of 2.62 billion U.S. dollars in 2016, making it the largest frozen food category.
+With an annual sales growth of 7.2 percent, the category ice cream / sherbet has put a smile on both manufacturers’ and retailers’ faces.
+Frozen novelties also showed a positive growth trend during the time period considered.
+Especially private label brands outsell branded products in the ice cream aisle, holding a market share of about 21.9 percent - as shown in the brands ranking.

 Another fun fact: July is national ice cream month in the United States.